vygr/ChrysaLisp/STATUS.md

 New `time` terminal command to allow simple timing of the duration of `stdin`.
 Use like `make it | time` etc.

+Removed `(assign)` register key symbol equate creation.
+This was hiding a huge number of bugs in the source.
+It instead now allows normal register equates, and all the extra `(get r)` calls have been removed from the assembler `vp.inc` file.

 ------

 Prep for RISCV64 port. :) The `aarch64` cpu folder has moved to `arm64` to